entando/entando-docs/vuepress/docs/next/docs/concepts/README.md

 list the EntandoDeBundles accessible from the EntandoApp and provide the install/uninstall services to install a bundle on an Entando App.
-All of these services are made possible by the communication with the Entando Kubernetes service, the only service of the entando ecosystem (other than the operator itself) able to interact with the cluster and some of the Entando custom resources.
+All of these services are made possible by the communication with the Entando Kubernetes service, the only service of the Entando ecosystem (other than the operator itself) able to interact with the cluster and some of the Entando custom resources.